argoproj-labs/hera/docs/walk-through/steps.md

 ## Parallel Steps

-You can run multiple Steps in parallel by creating a sub-context under a `Steps` context manager by using the Steps's `parallel()` function.
+You can run multiple Steps in parallel by creating a sub-context under a `Steps` context manager using its `parallel()` function.
 We can create a set of parallel steps within a sequence of sequential steps, which we can see in this example:

 ===  "Hera"